catalogicsoftware/helm3-charts/charts/cloudcasa/v0.1.0/app-readme.md

 1. Log in to https://home.cloudcasa.io and add your Kubernetes cluster under the Setup tab.
 Note the cluster ID.
 2. Log in to the Rancher UI and go to charts and select the repo -> Cloudcasa-kubeagent chart.
 3. Provide the release/app name.
-4. In the cloudcasa settings section, enter the AMDS_CLUSTER_ID provided by CloudCasa in step 1.
+4. In the cloudcasa settings section, enter the CLUSTER_ID provided by CloudCasa in step 1.
 5. Click on the Install button

 ## Uninstall
 App delete option is available in the Installed App section.

 *CloudCasa is a trademark of Catalogic Software Inc.*